rindPHI/isla/docs/islaspec.md

 It specifies that a `checksum` predicate should hold for a `<header>` element and all `<checksum>` elements somewhere below `<header>`.

+During parsing, XPath segments are translated into match expressions.
+If more than one possible such translation is possible, we build a conjunction (for universal formulas) or disjunction (for existential formulas).
+We illustrate this along the example of an XML constraint.
+The example is based on the following grammar:

 (work in progress)

 ## [Semantics](#semantics)